 Financier Worldwide's Project Finance & Infrastructure 2021, Power Players: Distinguished Advisers

 American Lawyer, "New England Trailblazers" (2021)

 A Word About Wind, Legal Power List (2020)

 Law360's "Ten Influential Women in Energy Law" (2018)

 Public Utilities Fortnightly's "Groundbreaking Attorney of the Year in Cleantech" (2011)

 Best Lawyers in America (2011-2019)

-Trustee, Desert Research Institute (Western Regional Climate Center)
+Board of Trustees, Desert Research Institute (Nevada System of Higher Education/Western Regional Climate Center)